Moorish delicacies

 Chickpea, spinach, and black pudding ragu

 Combinations such as this are very commonplace throughout Spain.
 Combining pulses with sturdy substances along with black pudding works properly.
 We have a stockist of fantastic nearby black pudding right on our doorstep.
-Give it a strive as you’ll not be upset, and you will see how the mixtures paintings properly collectively.
+Give it a strive, as you’ll not be upset, and you will see how the mixtures paint properly collectively.

 SERVES 4